French prisoners of war in World War II: Vichy and prisoner of war relief

 The continued imprisonment of French soldiers was a major theme in Vichy propaganda.
 Prisoners of war featured in the programme of moral rejuvenation promised as part of the Révolution nationale (National Revolution).
 A recurring idea was the idea of prisoners of war as martyrs or penitents, suffering in order to redeem France from its pre-war excesses.
 The period of detainment was therefore depicted as a form of purification which would overcome internal divides within France and atone for the defeat of 1940.

 The government sponsored numerous initiatives aimed at improving conditions or achieving repatriation.
 At the request of the Vichy government, Georges Scapini, a deputy and World War I veteran, was appointed to lead a committee to monitor the treatment of French prisoners in Germany.
-Scapini's Service Diplomatique des Prisonniers de Guerre (Diplomatic Service of Prisoners of War; SDPG) was given responsibility to negotiate with the German authorities in all matters concerning prisoners of war.
+Scapini's Service Diplomatique des Prisonniers de Guerre (Prisoners of War Diplomatic Service; SDPG) was given responsibility to negotiate with the German authorities in all matters concerning prisoners of war.
 A government-backed national fund-raising campaign was run by the Secours National (National Aid) for the benefit of French prisoners.
 Among other activities, the Secours ran a week-long campaign nationally in 1941.

 At a local level, many communities ran independent initiatives to raise money for their local community's prisoners, often organised around communities or churches, which held prayer days for POWs.
 These campaigns were immensely successful, and despite German restrictions on public gatherings, French civilians were able to raise large collections from lotteries and sponsored sports matches.
 These local prisoner relief schemes were "among the greatest stimulants of sociability under the occupation" and helped to foster a sense of community.
 Infighting along political and social lines did however occur in local aid committees, and there were also numerous cases of corruption and theft from local funds.
 Later in the war, the Vichy government increasingly tried to take control of local fund-raising, but this was often resisted by the local groups themselves.

 In order to show solidarity with their relations in France, prisoners also raised funds among themselves to send back to their native regions if they had been targeted by Allied strategic bombing or food shortages.